3D printer stringing: How to fix it

 In practice, however, the printhead isn’t always capable of holding back material.
 Because the nozzle of a printer contains an open aperture — it doesn’t “close up” in between extrusions — it is susceptible to an issue known as oozing.
 This is when small amounts of material accidentally leak out from the nozzle and onto the build area, negatively affecting print quality.

 Oozing can then lead to a related issue known as 3D printer stringing.
-Stringing occurs when an oozing printhead has to make lots of travel movements, skipping from one area of the build to another.
+3D printer stringing occurs when an oozing printhead has to make lots of travel movements, skipping from one area of the build to another.
 When the oozing printhead travels a lot, the oozed material forms itself into many fine strands, creating what looks like cobwebs or whiskers over the surface of the printed parts.
-High-temperature materials like PETG are especially susceptible to 3D print stringing, but different filaments like PLA and ABS can also experience it.
+High-temperature materials like PETG are especially susceptible to 3D printer stringing, but different filaments like PLA and ABS can also experience it.

 This article looks at the most effective ways to stop 3D printer stringing.
 It covers simple preventative maintenance steps, as well as the best slicer settings.